By Myanmar specialist Rebecca

 But, if you have more time, then getting around by boat, train and car gives you access to the smaller communities and undiscovered corners of rivers and lakes, and a chance to mingle with locals, either at a roadside café, on a busy riverside jetty or across the aisle of a train carriage.

-When to honeymoon in Burma
+When to honeymoon in Myanmar

 In February, the water levels start to drop, so if you’re planning to travel around by boat it’s worth keeping that in mind.